 Okay, I’m exaggerating a little.
 But this isn’t too far off from the sort of crazy conversations that occur if you let the comparison game get going too strong before reigning it in!
-I mean, let’s be honest.
-Have you ever found yourself comparing your child to someone else’s because of a cute post or video on social media?
-Or forget social media, have you ever just found yourself comparing your child to someone else’s?
-And then ended up feeling worried about your own?
+I mean, have you ever found yourself comparing your child to someone else’s because of a cute post or video on social media?
+Or, have you ever just found yourself comparing your child to someone else’s?
+And then end up feeling worried about your own?

 1. Every Child Has Different Strengths and Aptitudes

-Yes, it may be true that your friend in Georgia has a child that is reading at age 3.
-But your child may be sitting and working puzzles for hours upon end and their child has no interest.
-It is easy to see what your child cannot do when comparing to others and easy to forget all that they can do.
-By nature, when our child does some quickly we are more apt to consider their ability normal until we realize not every child is able to do the same things.
-Likewise, when we see what another child is doing, we can easily feel like ours should be doing more instead of recognizing that children each have different strengths.
-Moral of the story: focus on the strengths of your own child and wait for other skills to come as they are ready.
+Yes, it may be true that your friend in Georgia has a child reading at age 3.
+But your child may be sitting and working puzzles for hours, and their child has no interest.
+It is easy to see what your child cannot do when compared to others and easy to forget all they can do.
+By nature, when our child does something quickly, we are more apt to consider their ability normal until we realize not every child can do the same things.
+Likewise, when we see what another child is doing, we can quickly feel like ours should be doing more instead of recognizing that children have different strengths.
+Moral of the story: focus on your child’s strengths and wait for other skills to come as they are ready.

 2. Gender Does Play A Part

-Personally, I believe in nature as the biggest determinant of personality based on my 11 years of raising sons.
+I believe in nature as the most significant determinant of personality based on my 11 years of raising sons.
 And that says something—given I know and believe healthy nurture is imperative based on my training as a marriage and family therapist!
-But no matter nature or nurture, science says gender plays a role in development that cannot be ignored.
-Research has shown that the stereotype that girls talk earlier, are more socially attuned to the needs and emotions of others and more capable than boys for sitting down for a structured game of play is more or less true even though many of these traits tend to even out with age.
+But no matter whether it is nature or nurture, science says gender plays a role in development that cannot be ignored.
+For example, research shows that the stereotype of girls talking earlier, more socially attuned to the needs and emotions of others, and more capable than boys of sitting down for a structured game of play is more or less accurate, even though many of these traits tend to even out with age.1

-Now clearly this doesn’t mean that every girl speaks earlier than boys or that all girls are interested in sitting and playing with dolls versus running on the playground, but there is research that says a girl is more prone to excel in these areas at an earlier age.
-So comparing a girl to a boy with development is not necessarily fair.
-(If your experience with boys and girls has been different, I would love to hear more in the comments!)
+Clearly, this doesn’t mean that every girl speaks earlier than boys or that all girls are interested in sitting and playing with dolls versus running on the playground, but there is research that says a girl is more prone to excel in these areas at an earlier age.1 So comparing a girl to a boy with development is not necessarily fair.
+(If your experience with boys and girls differs, I would love to hear more!)

 3. The Young Version of a Child is NOT the Adult Version

-A few months ago, I wound up sitting next to a very polished businessman talking about his job to me one day at our sons’ football game.
-As he was telling me about his business, I was silently sitting and thinking about how impressed I was with his company’s strategy and his clear intelligence that was driving its success.
-As he was talking, his sweet and offbeat son, ran up to him in the middle of the game to tell him hi.
+A few months ago, I sat next to a very polished businessman talking about his job to me one day at our son’s football game.
+As he told me about his business, I was silently sitting and thinking about how impressed I was with his company’s strategy and his clear intelligence driving its success.
+As he talked, his sweet and offbeat son ran up to him in the middle of the game to tell him hi.
 He then looked over at me and said, “I was just like him when I was little.
-My parents never knew what was going to come out of my mouth!”
-I didn’t believe him at first and said, “Are you kidding?”
+My parents never knew what would come out of my mouth!”
+At first, I didn’t believe him and said, “Are you kidding?”
 Because his personality as an adult seems so refined.
 But he assured me he was always immature for his age until he graduated from college.

 Case in point—a wild kid does not mean they will forever be wild and unrefined as an adult.
-Nor does a calm and perfect child mean they will remain that way throughout adulthood.
+Nor does a calm and perfect child suggest they will remain that way throughout adulthood.
 Personalities grow and evolve as children grow.
-So don’t look at another child that seems to be maturing faster than your child and assume there is no hope for your little off beat free spirit!
+So don’t look at another child who seems to be maturing faster than your child and assume there is no hope for your little offbeat, free spirit!
 They just might need time to grow, which works out perfectly since that is the point of childhood.